python/cpython/Doc/faq/programming.rst

 but effective way to define class private variables.
-Any identifier of the form ``__spam`` (at least two leading underscores, at most one trailing underscore) is textually replaced with ``_classname__spam``, where ``classname`` is the current class name with any leading underscores stripped.
+Any identifier of the form ``__spam`` (at least two leading underscores, at most one trailing underscore) is textually replaced with ``_classname__spam``, where ``classname`` is the current class name with any leading underscores stripped (see :ref:`here <private-name-mangling>` for details and special cases).

 This doesn't guarantee privacy: an outside user can still deliberately access the "_classname__spam" attribute, and private values are visible in the object's